 According to a fairly recent study conducted by Accenture LLP, people were more willing to use biometric technology if it made travel easier and faster.
 Some airports, such as the airport in Saint Martin already has biometric control e-gates installed (Australia’s International Airports are rolling theirs out soon), making it very convenient to get in and out of the country—goodbye to long lines and grumpy border control officers.

-One of the biggest things to remember is that governments are weary of tapping into someone else’s phone to gather information to pass through the country’s border, so we’ll just have to wait and see what the future may hold in terms of using your phone’s biometric technology with the government’s.
+One of the biggest things to remember is that governments are wary of tapping into someone else’s phone to gather information to pass through the country’s border, so we’ll just have to wait and see what the future may hold in terms of using your phone’s biometric technology with the government’s.

-Aside from using the iPhone X as your passport, it can also be integrated in other areas of travel.
+Aside from using the iPhone X as your passport, it can also be integrated into other areas of travel.
 For instance, having the ability to purchase a ticket on the spot with just two steps.
 Step one, open an app and identify your travel itinerary (dates of travel, departure and destination city).
-Step two, scan your face for an easy payment.
+Step two, scan your face for easy payment.
 Voilà!
 Your ticket will be digitally displayed on your phone and ready to be presented at the gate.

 The future for travel is looking bright, and we can’t wait to see how this biometric technology will be used as more and more people begin to adapt it.